 We believe that everyone has a responsibility to help preserve our environment; therefore, in 1990 we developed a comprehensive recycling program that included the recycling of clothes hangers and the use of an innovative cardboard hanger caddy.
-For each hanger that customers returned to A Cleaner World, we donated one penny toward the purchase of trees to be planted in the Triad.
+For each hanger that customers returned to A Cleaner World, we donated one penny toward the purchase of trees to be planted in North Carolina.

-By recycling hangers, we prevent millions from being deposited in our landfills, and in the process, we are planting trees and improving the beauty of our community.
+By recycling hangers, we have prevented millions from being deposited in our landfills.
 In addition to our hanger recycling program, we also insist that our plastic bags be made of 50% recycled material, which is broken down into 15% post consumer and 35% post industrial content.
 We encourage our customers to place their A Cleaner World plastic bags in their express bag along with their dirty clothes when they drop off their next order.
 One of our suppliers then picks up our used plastic bags and delivers it to Recycle America where they sort, bail, and ship it to other recycling businesses.

 What is the difference between Standard and Premiere Gown Preservations at A Cleaner World?

 We have two levels of gown preservations.
 Standard preservations are $199, and Premiere preservations are $299.
 The difference has more to do with the fabric content and construction of the dress than anything else.
 Couture, silk, and designer gowns with extensive beading and/or long trains would be Premiere preservation.
 Polyester gowns with fewer embellishments and without a long train would be Standard preservation.
 Both options are performed at our company gown cleaning facility and include acid-free preservation chests, tissue and bust forms.

 Standard preservation consists of a hemline soak, stain pre-treatment followed by a thorough cleaning and detailed inspection.
 Standard dresses are then steam finished and preserved by a certified gown technician.